fabien-michel/sweethome3d-textures-ambientcg/README.md

 ## Missing dimensions
-Sadly a lot of textures haven't dimensions defined in ambientcg.com.
-The script default to 100cm×100cm.
+Unfortunately, many of the textures in ambientcg.com have no defined dimensions.
+The script defaults to 100cm×100cm.

 ## Build / update the library